QxLabIreland/listening-test/README.md

 An open source platform for browser based speech and audio subjective quality tests.
 Version: `0.1.0`

-## Run with docker and docker compose
+## Run with docker and docker compose or with aws

 Make sure your system has `docker` and `docker-compose` and run it as root user (or you can add `sudo` manually).